Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Conclusion

-Finally, we have devoted to computing absorption cross section for the massless scalar field by employing the partial wave method.
-It is obvious that $l$, $\alpha$, and $g$ depress the partial cross section which is the results that correspond to the effective potential.
-From previous analysis, we have known that the effective potential is enhanced by the increase of $l$, $\alpha$, and $g$.
-Then the higher height of effective potential, the less waves is transmitted.
-In further analysis, we have compared the total absorption cross section of three black holes, i.e., Bardeen black hole, Schwarzschild black hole surrounded by PFDM and Bardeen black hole surrounded by PFDM from $l=0$ to $l=10$.
-Fixed $g=0.1$, we have explored the existence of dark matter parameter affecting the total absorption cross section.
-It has been investigated that the total absorption cross section of Bardeen black hole surrounded by PFDM ($\alpha\neq0$) is bigger than that of Bardeen black hole ($\alpha=0$).
-And when $\alpha=-0.1$, we have studied the existence of dark matter parameter influencing the total absorption cross section.
-It has been found that the total absorption cross section of Bardeen black hole surrounded by PFDM ($g\neq0$) is smaller than that of Schwarzschild black hole surrounded by PFDM ($g=0$).
-That is to say, the presence of $\alpha$ enhances the total absorption cross section and the presence of $g$ decreases it.
+Finally, we have devoted to computing absorption cross-section for the massless scalar field by employing the partial wave method.
+It is obvious that $l$, $\alpha$, and $g$ depress the partial cross-section which corresponds to the dependence of the effective potential increases with $l$, $\alpha$ and $g$ increasing, respectively.
+It implies that the higher the height of effective potential, the less waves can transmit.
+In further analysis, we have compared the total absorption cross-section of three black holes, i.e., Bardeen black hole, Schwarzschild black hole surrounded by PFDM and Bardeen black hole surrounded by PFDM from $l=0$ to $l=10$.
+Fixed $g=0.1$, we have explored the existence of dark matter parameter affecting the total absorption cross-section.
+It has been investigated that the total absorption cross-section of Bardeen black hole surrounded by PFDM ($\alpha\neq0$) is bigger than that of Bardeen black hole ($\alpha=0$).
+And when $\alpha=-0.1$, we have studied the existence of magnetic charge influencing the total absorption cross-section.
+It has been found that the total absorption cross-section of Bardeen black hole surrounded by PFDM ($g\neq0$) is smaller than that of Schwarzschild black hole surrounded by PFDM ($g=0$).
+That is to say, the presence of $\alpha$ enhances the total absorption cross-section and the presence of $g$ decreases it.